Updated 11/02/2021 with job description template and additional research around listing requirements.

 49:51 ratio of male to female applications when job descriptions are neutral-coded.

 1.4x more likely to hire a female with feminine-coded job descriptions.

 10-15% increase in the volume of applications (as promised in the title).

 Job description template UK

-We know that writing to heaps of specific requirements isn’t easy, which is why we put this (free) template together - to help you write more inclusive, higher-converting job descriptions with minimal effort.
+We know that writing to heaps of specific requirements isn’t easy, which is why we put a job description template together to help you write inclusive, high-converting JDs with minimal effort.

 Want to take your job description optimisation to the next level?
 Try our handy Job Description Analysis Tool for free.